 5.1 Governance by Vestry.
 Except as otherwise provided by law, the National Canons or the Diocesan Canons, governance of the business and affairs of this Corporation shall be vested in the board of directors, known as the Vestry.

 5.2 Vestry Members.
-The Vestry shall consist of the Rector of the Parish, the Senior and Junior Wardens of the Parish, and not fewer than nine (9) members of the Corporation, subject to such other qualifications and numbers as may be established in the Bylaws of the Corporation.
+The Vestry shall consist of the Rector of the Parish, the Senior and Junior Wardens of the Parish, and no fewer than three (3) and no more than nine (9) members of the Corporation, subject to such other qualifications and numbers as may be established in the Bylaws of the Corporation.

 5.3 Election, Term and Appointment.
-Vestry members (except for the Rector) shall be elected by the members of the Parish or appointed by the Rector in such manner, and shall serve for such terms, as may be provided in the Bylaws of the Corporation.
+Vestry members (except for the Rector) shall be elected by the members of the Parish in such manner, and shall serve for such terms, as may be provided in the Bylaws of the Corporation.

 6. Bylaws